 It is important to note that even if you were driving under the influence, a guilty verdict from a judge or jury is not guaranteed.
 There are several legal maneuvers that can be made by your attorney that can have an entire criminal case thrown out.
 For instance, if your attorney can prove that any part of the stop performed by the authorities fell outside of their legal purview, there is a chance that your entire case can be dismissed.

 It is hard to find statistics for DUI cases that are dismissed as they are rarely reported.
 Regardless of the number of dismissed cases, it is important to note that it would be higher, but many people go into a DUI case uninformed of their rights.
 There are plenty of people who are arrested and subsequently charged for a DUI who assume that they have no legal recourse because they were driving under the influence.

-Instead of becoming another statistic and potentially a victim of a flawed legal system, reach out to our team for reliable guidance through what can be a very troubling time.
+Instead of becoming another statistic and potentially a victim of a flawed legal system or a police officer, reach out to our team for reliable guidance through what can be a very troubling time.
 Christopher J. Mutimer and the entire team of attorneys at Scrofano Law have successfully defended countless DUI cases in and around the DC area and have a track record of having charges diverted or even dismissed.
 Contact us today to schedule a free consultation, where we will thoroughly discuss your rights and options and begin setting you on the path to a better and brighter future.